As a parent, you are responsible for nearly every aspect of your child’s

 the health of their teeth.
 You may be familiar with the importance of

 calcium-rich foods for healthy teeth, but it goes beyond that.
-Sugar and

-on the teeth.
+teeth.
 Carbohydrates break down into sugar, which feeds acid-producing

 bacteria.
 Snacking on crackers, candy, juice, soda, dried fruit, or other